-Now is the best time to cut back ornamental grasses as the ground thaws and temperatures begin to rise.
+The best time to cut back ornamental grasses comes when the ground thaws and temperatures begin to rise.
 When you trim perennial ornamental grasses, they will reward you with lush, flowing stalks earlier in the growing season.

 How to cut back ornamental grasses